ahmed-sabbir/Spring-Example-NoticeBoard/README.md

 # sNoticeBoard

 A school notice board application using Spring framework.
+This was forked from another place